Family boat repair and fabrication shop

 “I almost can’t imagine not using it,” Garry says.
 “It has the power I need to do everything we do, but yet it’s versatile and it’s light.
 I can carry it anywhere, but yet it’s a perfect shop machine.”

 “The Dynasty 280 has a quality that sets it apart from other welding machines,” Darryll says.
-“I’ve welded with many other welding machines in my lifetime, and I thought that I was doing really well with those.
-But the day that I laid an arc with a Dynasty, it changed everything.”
+“I’ve welded with many other welding machines in my lifetime, but the day that I laid an arc with a Dynasty, it changed everything.”